< Back to History Menu | Main Menu | Search | Site Map | Contact | CopyrightThe Saint Vincent Library Mural

 The theme presented in this mural was influenced by my close friend, classmate and Benedictine priest, Campion Gavaler.
 Back in the late 1950's he counseled me on the theology of this theme and assisted in identifying many details that have been included.
 Within a decade I left the cloister and became a free thinker following a different pathway.
 But Campion and I have remained close friends over the years.

 SYMBOLIC REPRESENTATIONS: Most of the arts & sciences are shown with two representations, one placed more in the light and and the other more in the dark part of the mural.
 My recollection of intended representations are as follows.
 Arts: palette (art), lyre (music).
 Languages & literature: alphabet letters A,B,C and Greek sigma.
 Geometry & math: triangles, minus & plus signs.
 Theatre: comic & tragic masks.
 Biological sciences: plants with blooms.
 Chemistry: retort.
 Medicine: caduceus.
 IIndustry: gear wheels.
 Astronomy & space science: orbiting planets, rocket, *satellite.

-* The satellite symbol, representing Sputnik is located on the upper right portion of the mural to the left of the tragic mask.
+The satellite symbol, representing Sputnik is located on the upper right portion of the mural to the left of the tragic mask.
 Sputnik (Cпутник) is the Russian term for rocket.
-On October 4, 1957 Russia shocked the world when it launched Sputnik-1, This was the first satellite ever launched into orbit around the earth.
+On October 4, 1957 Russia shocked the world when it launched Sputnik-1, the first satellite ever launched into orbit.
 This pioneer achievement captured the imagination of people around the world as they stood in awe watching it at night moving through space in its orbit.
 It spawned the space sciences that have, since that time, made immense contributions to astronomy and theoretical cosmology.